 An application for capacity for train paths and other services can also be submitted after the last day for application.
 Late path request can be submitted no later than the date specified in the schedule in Section 4.5.
 Application for capacity for train paths and other services shall be submitted via the e-service on the Swedish Transport Administration's website.
 There is also instructions for what an application for capacity for train paths must include.

-Applications are processed through a queuing system in the order that they are received by the Swedish Transport Administration and are established in the supplemented annual timetable.
-Capacity assigned to an applicant in the established annual timetable can be coordinated and adjusted only if the applicant gives its consent.
+Applications are processed through a queuing system in the order that they are received by the Swedish Transport Administration and capacity is allocated on an ongoing basis.
+The result of the late path requests for train paths are published in the supplemented annual timetable.
+Capacity that has been assigned to an applicant in the established annual timetable can be coordinated and adjusted only if the applicant, who has been allocated the capacity, consents thereto.